lazaret/anuket/docs/index.rst

 * The database schema is subject to change
 * WTForms may be choised over FormEncode and Pyramid_simpleform
-* We may add a 'plugin' mecanism to allow optional features
+* We may add a 'plugin' system to allow optional features

 Alternatives